yangwhale/gpu-recipes/inference/a4high/llama3-1-70b/trtllm-serving-gke/README.md

 - **Orchestration** - [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine)
 - **Job Configuration and Deployment** - Helm charts are used to configure and deploy the necessary Kubernetes resources
-  - The deployment encapsulates the inference of the DeepSeek R1 671B model using TensorRT-LLM
+  - The deployment encapsulates the inference of the Llama 3.1 70B model using TensorRT-LLM
   - Generated manifests adhere to best practices for using RDMA Over Ethernet (RoCE) on GKE
   - Optimized for high-performance inference on A4 High nodes with B200 GPUs